readyready15728/misc/emacs-notes.md

 * `M-d` works like in the shell.
 * `C-x u` (and `C-/`) does undo.
 * `C-M-_` does redo.
 (Clunky, but can also be accessed using `M-x undo-redo`.)
+* `C-g` can also be used to toggle the behavior of undo to redo and back.
 * `C-k` works like in the shell.
 * `M-k` kills to the end of the current sentence.
 * `C-<SPC>` to set the mark then move the cursor where desired and then `C-w`